-Research from the Department of Health and Human Services shows that older people are more likely to have multiple chronic health conditions, be less socially connected, less physically active and are more likely to have falls.
 Of particular concern are those people in our community experiencing social and economic disadvantage, vulnerability and inequality.
-These older people are more likely to experience poor health, and are less likely to access the services they need.
+These older people are more likely to experience poor health, and are less likely to access services.

 “With the right policies and services in place, population ageing can be viewed as a rich new opportunity for both individuals and societies.”
 (WHO)

 The NEPCP 50+ Data Stories (available on our Resources page) provides locale specific data on our ageing population and the expected increased demand for health services associated with an ageing population.
 Using this research, we have identified the main issues facing older citizens in each of the three local government areas:

 There are a broad range of issues that could support older people age well, however, three priority areas were established at our Healthy Ageing Forum held early this year:

 Social isolation and loneliness is a significant issue for older people and can have a detrimental impact on a person’s health.
 One study cites that being lonely is a bad for you as smoking 15 cigarettes per day (Holt-Lunstad, 2010).